Worthashot/reliable-buses/README.md

 ### 5. Set up the React frontend
 Open a terminal in the `website` folder, then run:

--npm install
+- npm install
--npm run build
+- npm run build

 Serve the `dist` folder (e.g., with  nginx).